 Schools who need multiple copies of the stories can purchase an electronic copy of the complete set together with a licence to print the stories for their own use.
-Contact admin@ growinggreatschoolsworldwide.com for more details.
+Click here for more details.
+Contact admin@ growinggreatschoolsworldwide.com if you’re interested.

-NB: The ‘Sale’ prices shown in the store are Introductory Offer prices that will apply through to the end of 2018.
+NB: The ‘Offer’ prices shown in the store are Introductory Offer prices that will apply through to the end of July 2019.
 The stories have not previously been available at the higher price.

 Meet the Characters